|

 would leave him deeply committed to the idea that something was badly needed to

-easily winning the spot as the Democratic Party candidate.
-And as the election approached, his
+keynote address at the 2004 Democratic National Convention in Boston And as the election approached, his

 Republican opponent resigned his candidacy over a sex scandal, opening the door